 Publicness combined with the ready availability of material lead to laziness and apathy.
 Will I travel distances to a library to hold by hand something I can retrieve on my screen?
 Unlikely.

-As such, this translates itself to personal contact and self-promotion.
+This also translates to personal contact and self-promotion.
 Will people react to what is displayed in front of them publicly?
 Perhaps.
 Will they actively go looking for it?
 Probably not.
 It is a drug that infiltrates the culture of thought as well as the medium of communication.

 Time for rue smiles.
 The traffic to this blog remains quite low.
 Of course I would like it to be higher, but there is greater reward in knowing that the numbers are there not because I have advertised the blog to death and compelled friends to follow.
 But there are signs spreading, slowly, that I exist.

-Perhaps the most alarming exposure has been the promulgation of my Masters dissertation online.
-A digital copy had to be provided for Edinburgh’s digital archives as a condition of graduation.
-Since then, I discover, it has now registered its appearance on the British Index to Theses, and, perhaps more dauntingly, at the top of the list of Luminarium, the undergraduate haven for early modern material.
+Perhaps the most alarming exposure has been the online publication of my master’s dissertation, which I was obliged to submit digitally to Edinburgh as a condition of graduation.
+Since then, it has registered on the British Index to Theses, and, perhaps more dauntingly, at the top of the list of Luminarium, an undergraduate haven for early modern material.

 Measure for Measure